ernie-bernie/NeuroBeat/README.md

 - Data: DEAP dataset (Phase 2), live EEG (Phase 3)

 ### Status
-Phase 1 in progress — building foundations, reading papers, learning the tools.

 Follow along as we update this repo with notes, code, and results.